majarall/majarall/README.md

 - 💼 Let's connect on [LinkedIn](https://www.linkedin.com/in/mustafa-jarallah/).

+> "I have no special talent.
+I am only passionately curious."
+> — Albert Einstein
 <!---

 majarall/majarall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->